-Please also note that while the precedent is not to pull students out of a repayment plan they are already in, should SAVE not survive (which we anticipate will be the case), there is a good chance borrowers already in SAVE will be moved to another IDR, but we have no details on this at the time of this writing.
+Please also note that while the precedent is not to pull students out of a repayment plan they are already in, should SAVE not survive (which we anticipate will be the case), there is a good chance borrowers already in SAVE will be moved to Income BASED Repayment (IBR), although we have no details on this at the time of this writing.
 While unfair to borrowers currently in SAVE, they should watch their email closely for a notice in this regard.
+PLEASE NOTE THAT SAVE IS NO LONGER LISTED ON THE IDR APPLICATION AS AN OPTION.